A regularization approach for an inverse source problem in elliptic systems from single Cauchy data

 \centerline{\rule{8cm}{.1pt}}

 { {\bf Abstract:} In this paper we investigate the problem of identifying the source term $f$ in the elliptic system

 from a single noisy measurement couple $\left( j_\delta, g_\delta\right) $ of the Neumann and Dirichlet data $(j,g)$ with noise level $\delta>0$.
 In this context, the diffusion matrix $Q$ is given.
-A variational method of Tikhonov-type regularization with specific misfit term and quadratic stabilizing penalty term is suggested to tackle this inverse problem.
-The method proves to be a modified variant of the Lavrentiev regularization with implicit forward operator.
-Using the variational discretization concept, where the PDE is discretized with piecewise linear, continuous finite elements, we show the convergence of regularized finite element approximations.
-Moreover, we derive an error bound and corresponding convergence rates for discrete regularized solutions under a suitable source condition, which typically occurs in the theory of Lavrentiev regularization.
+A variational method of Tikhonov-type regularization with specific misfit term of Kohn-Vogelius-type and quadratic stabilizing penalty term is suggested to tackle this linear inverse problem.
+The method also appears as a variant of the Lavrentiev regularization.
+For the occurring linear inverse problem in infinite dimensional Hilbert spaces, convergence and rate results can be found from the general theory of classical Tikhonov and Lavrentiev regularization.
+Using the variational discretization concept, where the PDE is discretized with piecewise linear and continuous finite elements, we show the convergence of finite element approximations to solutions of the regularized problem.
+Moreover, we derive an error bound and corresponding convergence rates provided a suitable range-type source condition is satisfied.
 For the numerical solution we propose a conjugate gradient method.
 To illustrate the theoretical results, a numerical case study is presented which supports our analytical findings.}

 { {\bf Key words and phrases:} Inverse source problem, Tikhonov and Lavrentiev regularization, finite element method, source condition, convergence rates, ill-posedness, conjugate gradient method, Neumann problem, Dirichlet problem.}